airspeed-velocity/asv/docs/source/using.rst

           5.73m      5.73m      1.00  time_units.mem_unit
     ...

 This will show the times for each benchmark for the first and second revision, and the ratio of the second to the first.
-In addition, the benchmarks will be color coded green and red if the bechmark improves or worsens more than a certain threshold factor, which defaults to 2 (that is, benchmarks that improve by more than a factor of 2 or worsen by a factor of 2 are color coded).
+In addition, the benchmarks will be color coded green and red if the benchmark improves or worsens more than a certain threshold factor, which defaults to 2 (that is, benchmarks that improve by more than a factor of 2 or worsen by a factor of 2 are color coded).
 The threshold can be set with the ``--threshold=value`` option.
 Finally, the benchmarks can be split into ones that have improved, stayed the same, and worsened, using the same threshold.